perrochon/gb/ROADMAP.md

 ## Code Quality
 * Unit Test Mission 1 (or at least the lib part...)
 * Review all unit tests, and add whats missing (GBLocation?
-GBxy?
-Destroyed ships)
+GBxy? )
 * Review all TODO and warnings
-* Cleanup directory structure (remove deprecated files, move documentation, etc.)
 * Refactor to use resources for strings for Missions

 ### Not Gating
 * Refactor firing solution and move logic for firing and taking damage into each ship's class (depends on ship refactor)
-* Remove TileView library and code?
 * Get Rid of Feature Module?
 Having one feature module is kind of pointless, it seems
 * Refactor and apply naming conventions for UI elements (btn_do etc.) and other things
 * Access and visibility in gblib